The $\partial\bar{\partial}$-lemma for general Clemens manifolds: The limiting mixed Hodge structure

-We relate this filtration to the monodromy filtration on $H^3$ as follows.
+We relate the weight filtration to the monodromy filtration on $H^3$ as follows.
 Let $T$ be the monodromy of the family acting on $H^3$ and let $N = T-I$.
 Thus $N$ is a nilpotent matrix, and in fact $N^2 =0$.
 More precisely,